kamilsulgut/Friendly-Solutions-Corp/README.md

 # Welcome!

-Hi.
 This is a recruitment job for [Friendly Solutions Corp](http://www.friendly-solutions.com) using React and TypeScript

 ## Techstack